 Dock lines should be secured to the boat cleats before you approach.
 Before you throw the lifeline to your crew, make sure the coil lead is underneath the lifeline.
 As you move closer to the dock, slow your boat speed so that no dramatic engine thrust is required to stop the boat.
 Toss the coiled stern docking line to the dock staff first to stop the boat, then toss the bow dock line to the dock hand for him to secure.
 By securing the stern line first, the boat will naturally move towards the dock or warp.
 As the boat pulls towards the dock, make sure fenders are hand placed between the boat and dock until the boat is secured.
 Then tie the fenders to the base of a stanchion.

 Consider the convenience of your company

 Think about the rest of the people on the boat, whether access to the dock is easy and convenient for them.
 For the general safety of your guests, dock lines should be set so getting on and off your boat is easy for your least agile guest.

 Back Home Safe

-Most boaters agree that sailing in the open seas is much easier than coming into an unfamiliar harbor or mooring.
+Most boaters agree that sailing in the open seas is much easier than coming into an unfamiliar harbour or mooring.
 As with most skills, your comfort level with docking will increase with practice.
-Hopefully, these basic tips will help get you on your way to a great holiday on the water, and complete your trip safely and comfortably.
+Hopefully, these basic tips will help get you on your way to a great holiday on the water and complete your trip safely and comfortably.